KevinDeep/useragentsearch/README.md

 # useragentsearch
-This tools was created to search for user agents
+This tools was created to analyze for user agents

 Command codes for starting the tools